NittanyLion/Grumps.jl/docs/src/extending.md

 Grumps can be extended in multiple ways.
 Below three possibilities are discussed, namely using an existing estimator for a different data format, introducing a new *estimator*, and introducing a new *integrator*.

-## examining output at each iteration
+## Examining output at each iteration

 On each iteration of both the inner and outer optimization steps, Grumps calls a callback function.
 By default the callback for the inner optimization does nothing and the callback for the outer optimization prints a summary of progress.
 Users can add to this by defining their own callback functions named `δcallback` and `θcallback` respectively.
 These are called before Grumps continues with its own callback routine.